Where are you located?

 This is a non-refundable donation to K&R Small Animal Sanctuary and not a purchase price for the animal(s) or any supplies that are acquired and the donation cannot be refunded for any reason.
 Donations are used directly and immediately to rescue another animal in need and provide it with medical attention, training, and proper housing and therefore are not able to be re-disbursed.

-All rabbit adoptions include spay or neuter and all species of adoptions include a physical exam by a veterinarian and other treatments as needed.
+All rabbit adoptions include spay or neuter, microchip, RHDV2 vaccination and all species of adoptable animals include a physical exam by a veterinarian and other treatments as needed.

 Where do the adoptable animals come from?